bartificer/taming-the-terminal/README.md

 &#8595; &darr;  ↓      Down arrow
 ```

 it's possible to create kbd:[&larr;] arrow keys.
-However, ePub doesn't support the second column definitions, PDF doesn't support the unicode definitions for the up and down arrows.
+However, ePub doesn't support the second column definitions, PDF doesn't support the Unicode definitions for the up and down arrows.
 So I've decided to skip them entirely and just use the words 'up', 'down' etc.